Lindfield Rugby Club

-The Lindfield Rugby Club is an Australian rugby union football club in Sydney.
-The club's home ground is in the suburb of East Lindfield.
+The Lindfield Rugby Club is an Australian rugby union football club in Lindfield, a suburb on Sydney's Upper North Shore.
+The club's home ground is in the neighbouring suburb of East Lindfield which shares the same postcode as Lindfield.
 Lindfield competes in the NSWSRU competition.
 The Lindfield Juniors Rugby club is also one of the largest for junior players in Australia.

 History

 The Lindfield Rugby Club was founded in 1919 by soldiers returning from the first world war.